intel-analytics/ipex-llm/docs/mddocs/Quickstart/README.md

 # IPEX-LLM Quickstart

 > [!NOTE]
-> We are adding more Quickstart guide.
+> We are adding more Quickstart guides.

 This section includes efficient guide to show you how to: